Digitize educational and entertaining materials that our client has been mailing to prisoners.

 Interview & Survey

-During an hour-long interview, we spoke with "Ricky" (pseudonym), a former inmate.
+During an hour-long interview, we spoke with a former inmate.
 Our client also provided past prison survey results.

 The Power of Shared Stories in Prison: Submissions of personal stories from other prisoners are motivational and encouraging for our interviewee.